allenai/allennlp/tutorials/getting_started/semantic_parsing.md

 And, I'll warn you ahead of time, the way we currently define languages is a bit convoluted and difficult to work with.
 Sorry.
 We're working on a better way to do this, but this is what we have for now.
+The main issue is that all of our models currently do _grammar-based decoding_.
+That is, instead of outputting tokens in the target language directly, we build an abstract syntax tree of the target program, linearize that tree, and produce it sequentially.
+You can see an example of this in our WikiTableQuestions parser demo (ADD LINK), if you look at the predicted actions.
+Each action expands a non-terminal in the tree.
+Constructing this grammar over abstract syntax trees is a bit messy.

-There are currently two ways that you can define a language to parse into with our framework: you can use an `nltk`-based logic system, seen in `semparse.transition_functions`, or you can use `parsimonious` to write a context-free grammar.
+There are currently two ways to do this with our framework: you can use an `nltk`-based logic system, seen in `semparse.transition_functions`, or you can use `parsimonious` to write a context-free grammar.
 With the `nltk`-based system, you define the functions that are available in your (lisp-like) language, with their type signatures, and our code builds a grammar for you that can parse statements in that language.
 With the `parsimonious` system, you have to come up with the grammar yourself, but you have more flexibility in the language that is parsed (we use this for SQL, which is not lisp-like).

 The key functionality of both of these systems is to (1) go from a logical form or program to a sequence of actions that the parser can output, (2) define the allowed actions at each timestep (which is determined by the current grammar state), and (3) go from a sequence of actions back to a logical form.
-If you have your own method of getting this functionality that doesn't need either of our two options, then you can bypass these pieces of the framework entirely - just pass the action sequences and the set of valid actions into your model however you want.
+If you have your own method of getting this functionality that doesn't need either of our two options (for example, by using a compiler's abstract syntax tree), then you can bypass these pieces of the framework entirely - just pass the action sequences and the set of valid actions into your model however you want.

 Instead of describing in detail how these two systems work, we'll just point you to some examples and their documentation (ADD LINK).
 If you are trying to implement your own language using these